overbk/royo/README.md

 Royo is a language that applies some of the Reo philosophy in the domain of container orchestration.
 It is meant as a proof of concept and not nearly as rich as Reo.
 In particular, it supports only one channel, resembling an HTTP post request; it assumes that each container has exactly one input and one output port; and it cannot be used to construct complex protocols that involve synchronization.
 The intended use case for Royo is defining orchestrations in which data flows asynchronously through a DAG of containers.
 An advantage of Royo is that no external coordinator is needed.

 Royo assumes certain container primitives, which are declaratively linked together in a `.royo` specification.
-The linking is performed by `composer.py`, which generates a target folder containing Docker images and a `docker-compose.yaml` that can be run in the usual way.
+The linking is performed by `composer.py`, which generates a target folder containing Docker images and a `docker-compose.yaml` file that can be executed in the usual way.
 We explain primitives, `.royo` files and `composer.py` in turn.

 ### Primitives

 Royo relies on the existence of Docker images which are considered primitives.
 For purposes of demonstration, this repository contains six such Docker images in `docker_images`:
-- `doubler`: doubles an integer from its input, puts it on output
+- `doubler`: doubles an integer from its input, puts it on output;
-- `forwarder`: takes an integer from its input, puts it on output
+- `forwarder`: takes an integer from its input, puts it on output;
-- `one_generator`: repeatedly generates a 1 and puts it on output
+- `one_generator`: repeatedly generates a 1 and puts it on output;
-- `paritychecker`: tests whether an integer on input is even, puts result on output
+- `paritychecker`: tests whether an integer on input is even, puts result on output;
-- `reporter`: takes a JSON from input, prints its contents to standard output
+- `reporter`: takes a JSON from input, prints its contents to standard output; and
-- `rng`: repeatedly generates a random number and puts it on output Note that all data are wrapped in JSON objects.
+- `rng`: repeatedly generates a random number and puts it on output.

+Note that all data are wrapped in JSON objects.

 `rng` is a Bash script; the other images are Ruby scripts.
 The scripts use macros
-- `@ROYO_GET x` to wait for a JSON object on its input and bind it to variable `x`
+- `@ROYO_GET x` to wait for a JSON object on its input and bind it to variable `x`; and
-- `@ROYO_PUT x` to put a JSON object on its output These macros are ultimately preprocessed by the composer `composer.py`, which injects the required communication code into each container as required by `.royo` specification
+- `@ROYO_PUT x` to put a JSON object on its output.

+These macros are ultimately preprocessed by the composer `composer.py`, which injects the required communication code into each container as required by `.royo` specification

 ### `.royo` specification